R I P L E Y

-Musicians gave way to photographing conceptual fashion imagery incorporating the use of CGI (pub: Visionaire, Surface, Esquire, Vogue) high profile sports advertising campaigns (Beckham/Adidas), an exhibition in London featuring his large-scale portraits of Formula One drivers, and worldwide advertising campaigns for various global corporations.
+Musicians gave way to photographing conceptual fashion imagery incorporating the use of CGI (pub: Visionaire, Surface, Esquire, Vogue), high profile advertising & billboard campaigns (Beckham/Adidas/FIFA), an exhibition in London featuring his large-scale portraits of Formula One drivers, and worldwide advertising campaigns for various global corporations.

-Hungry to expand his knowledge of all facets of photography and driven by his desire to understand and master all the technical and post-production challenges that the genre demands, Ripley started working with various high-end automotive clients and soon became internationally recognised in this commercial field for his fresh artistic vision and technically precise imagery.
+Driven by his desire to understand and master all the technical and post-production challenges that the genre demands, Ripley started working with various high-end automotive clients and soon became internationally recognised in this commercial field for his vision and technically precise imagery.

-In 2011 Ripley decided to go back to his roots and rediscover his love of animal photography, to create personal work and to do something with which he was truly captivated.
-What started out as almost a fanciful idea, through chance meetings and new friendships with people who understood what he was striving to achieve, Ripley started the journey, discovering a whole new world - the world of thoroughbred horses.
+In 2011 Ripley decided to go back to his roots and rediscover his love of animal photography, to create personal work and to do something with which he was truly captivated - the world of thoroughbred horses.

 Ripley engrossed himself in the subject matter, studying in-depth the history of equine portraiture and the lives and works of artists such as George Stubbs, John Frederick Herring, Emil Adams and Sir Alfred Munnings - to name a few.
-He also enrolled in the Evening Lecture Programme at The National Stud in Newmarket, which involved 42 lectures over six months.
+He also enrolled in the Evening Lecture Programme at The National Stud in Newmarket (42 lectures over 6 months).
 This he did not only to gain as much information about the anatomy of the thoroughbred, but also to gain knowledge in all aspects ranging from the lifecycle, breeding, stud management, psychology and welfare.
 Ripley now attends lectures regularly with both the NS and the TBA, as well as gaining invaluable knowledge imparted to him by world renowned trainers, bloodstock agents and owners.

-In late 2015 Ripley was commissioned to create a portrait of Estimate for Her Majesty The Queen.
-Estimate, winner of the Ascot Gold Cup in 2013, was pictured in foal in September 2015 with the final piece completed in early 2016.
+In late 2015 Ripley was commissioned to create a portrait of ‘Estimate’ for Her Majesty The Queen.
+‘Estimate’ (^), winner of the Ascot Gold Cup in 2013, was pictured in foal in September 2015 with the final piece completed by February 2016.

-In December that year Her Majesty gifted a half-sized framed print of the picture, personally inscribed, to The Aga Khan on the occasion of his 80th birthday.
+In December that year Her Majesty gifted a half-sized framed print of the picture to The Aga Khan on the occasion of his 80th birthday.

 As of 2017, a replica (Artists Proof) of the framed 6x4.5ft image was loaned to Ascot Racecourse where it now forms part of a permanent installation, including video, about Ripley’s work.

 In late 2018 Ripley completed the picture ‘Pivotal - pictured with Mares & Foals at Cheveley Park Stud, Newmarket'.
-As of October 30th 2018 the 1st of the edition was displayed at Palace House - the National Heritage Centre for Horseracing & Sporting Art (Newmarket, UK), in the Museum’s gallery 6, as part of their permanent collection.
+As of November 2018 the picture is displayed at Palace House - the National Heritage Centre for Horseracing & Sporting Art (Newmarket, UK), in the Museum’s gallery 6, as part of their permanent collection.